moh-abb/U8G2_for_Adafruit_GFX_extmem/README.md

 * SD::File (files stored on SD cards).

 #### How to use
-In order to use this library, you should first choose whether to use SPIFFS or an SD card to store the font.
+1. In order to use this library, you should first choose whether to use SPIFFS or an SD card to store the font.
-Then inside the header (.h) file after the license, uncomment the option that you want to use, and comment any other options.
+2. Then inside the header (.h) file after the license, uncomment the option that you want to use, and comment any other options.
-If you are __not__ using an ESP8266-related board, uncomment "USE_ESP8266".
-This will ensure that any calls to "yield()" When using the library in your code, be sure to use the function `setFontFile(File font)` in order to declare which font to use, instead of the typical `setFont(uint8_t* font)`.
+3. If you are __not__ using an ESP8266-related board, comment `#define USE_ESP8266`.
+This will ensure that any calls to "yield()"
+4. When using the library in your code, be sure to use the function `setFontFile(File font)` in order to declare which font to use, instead of the typical `setFont(uint8_t* font)`.
-Use the library as you would with the original U8G2_for_Adafruit_GFX library, but you should probably check if this library is suitable for your application beforehand.
+5. Use the library as you would with the original U8G2_for_Adafruit_GFX library, but you should probably check if this library is suitable for your application beforehand.

 #### Precautions
 Be warned that using external memory to draw text is __much__ slower than using onboard memory.
 Draw functions that belong to the Adafruit_GFX library rather than this library will not be affected, but bear in mind that (especially for Unicode non-ASCII text) drawing will possibly take multiple seconds.
 I have not yet optimised this library for speed, but it is unlikely to be comparable to using fonts that come from onboard memory.
 You should probably use this library if:
 * you want to use large fonts infrequently, such as a font with a large pixel size, and you do not mind a very low refresh rate.
-* you want to have a variety of fonts
+* you want to have a variety of fonts.

+You might want to choose to use olikraus' library if you want a high refresh speed as well.